Policy Statement

 - Completed Equal Opportunities monitoring forms will be separated from the rest of the recruitment pack and will be analysed by the Office Manager before being disposed of so that the Students’ Union can monitor its performance with regards to equal opportunities in recruitment.

-- All recruitment data will be stored electronically in the HR Folder on the shared drive.
-This folder may only be accessed by the Chief Executive, Head of Central Services, Operations and HR Manager and the HR Co-ordinator.
+- All recruitment data will be stored electronically in the SU’s cloud-based HR software.
+This data may only be accessed by the Chief Executive, Director of Resources & Operations, Head of People & Governance, and the Learning & Development Manager and any recruiting managers.

-- Recruitment panel members will only be provided with a hard copy of the recruitment information for shortlisting and interviewing if the request it.
+- Recruitment panel members will only be provided with a hard copy of the recruitment information for shortlisting and interviewing if they request it.
 This will be kept securely by each panel member (i.e. not left on a desk in an open office).
-Once recruitment is complete they will return their hard copies and notes to the Operations and HR Manager for shredding.
+Once recruitment is complete they will return their hard copies and notes to the Head of People & Governance or Learning & Development Manager for shredding.

 Employee Records